CLI

 **Example 2 with RPC:**

-This command is used to replace an existing file that has the exact same name.
-If you attempt to upload this file using edit-file
+This command is used to replace an existing file *that has the exact same name.* If you attempt to upload this file using `edit-file` and an existing file with the same name is not already there, the request will fail.

 There are three requirements for this command:

-Path to wallet that will upload the file
+* Path to wallet that will upload the file

-File path.
+* File path.
 Current file size limit is 1GB through the CLI.
 File must be named the same as the one you originally uploaded

 ShdwDrive URL of the file you are requesting to delete